makeabilitylab/physcomp/esp32/led-blink.md

 ## Code

-The code is the exact same as the original Arduino [Blink lesson](../arduino/led-blink.md).
+The code is the exact same as the original Arduino [Blink lesson](../arduino/led-blink.md) (forewarning: it won't be for PWM output).
 The hard part here is just getting the wiring right and figuring out which pins correspond to what!

 Given that this should be review, try writing a Blink implementation without consulting our solution below.
 You can do it!